RobotLocomotion/drake-ros/bazel_ros2_rules/network_isolation/README.md

     ],
 )
 ```

+Whatever processes are spawned by this test will be contained in a namespace, and will be able to talk to each other, but not to any other ros nodes running outside of this test.

 ## Using the ``ros_py_test()`` rule :
 Similarly for the python test rule, we can add ``network_isolation`` to ``True``.
 Consider this section in ``drake_ros_examples/examples/iiwa_manipulator/BUILD.bazel`` :